Some GOP senators willing to wait on health care plan's CBO score before vote

 Sens.
 Susan Collins, R-Maine, and Ron Johnson, R-Wis., said in interviews they would like to wait and review the CBO score before pressing ahead to vote.
 The CBO score could come as early as Monday.

 Collins said in an interview with ABC that seven to eight more senators were troubled by provisions in the Senate bill that may cut Medicaid for the poor even more than the House’s version of the bill.
-Collins, who also opposed proposed cuts to Planned Parenthood, said he she was awaiting the CBO analysis before taking a final position on the bill.
+Collins, who also opposed proposed cuts to Planned Parenthood, said she was awaiting the CBO analysis before taking a final position on the bill.

 "It's hard for me to see the bill passing this week," Collins said, adding it would be “extremely difficult” for the White House to be able to find a path to attract conservative and moderate votes.